Lithops marmorata (N. E. Br.) N. E. Br.

 How to Grow and Care for Lithops marmorata

 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. marmorata.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.

 Soil: L. marmorata thrives best in a growing medium that will drain quickly.
 Use a commercial soil mix for succulents or make your own potting mix.